The Kauaʻi World Challenge is back!

 Registration

-Step 1: Team captains register their teams online at Webscorer
+Step 1: Team Captains register their teams online at Webscorer

 $200 per OC1 team entry